RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 - Kolkata?
 - HR name
 - Save name and number

+## Summary:

+- As a Data Scientist, I have a proven track record of designing, developing, and deploying innovative data-driven solutions, with a particular expertise in Natural Language Processing (NLP) and machine learning.
+I've led projects encompassing Retrieval Augmented Generation (RAG) systems, predictive analytics, computer vision, and automated data extraction, demonstrating a comprehensive skillset.
+My NLP experience includes developing RAG systems using advanced techniques like semantic embeddings, hybrid search, query enrichment, and cross-encoder reranking to optimize retrieval accuracy and response quality.
+I have also implemented custom ranking algorithms and query caching mechanisms to achieve sub-second response times for frequent queries.
+I possess strong skills in document processing, data extraction from unstructured data sources (text and images), and model evaluation.
+I am comfortable implementing a variety of machine learning models, including classification and object detection models and possess significant experience with feature engineering, hyperparameter tuning, and rigorous model validation.
+In all my roles I've emphasized performance, efficiency, and practical impact.
+I am adept at using tools such as Langchain, OpenSearch, ChromaDB, Sagemaker, AWS Data Wrangler, PySpark, Optuna and Detectron2.
 ## Process:

 | Applied                                                               | Role(Work) | Pay    | Location        | <center>Status</center>           | HR, num |